 Ceremonial Teaware Lit by the Flames of Woodfire.

 I enjoy making tea ware, as tea is a very grounding force of my life.
-I love to share my love and passion for tea by making tea ware to seep, sip, and share from.
-All my tea ware is meant for both ceremonial and ritual use.
+I make a variety of teapot sizes, styles, and shapes that can be intended for use of different types of tea from Classical Chinese or Japanese style teas to herbal tea blends as well.
+My tea bowls are intended for use with matcha, but would also be perfect for chai, cacao, or any other beverage.
+All my tea ware is meant for both ceremonial and ritual everyday use.
 I hope to enlighten tea experiences with the beauty of these pieces.
 My journey of tea is endless, and I am excited to always be coming out with new teapots and tea cups.

 Legal imprint